LawrenceZheng5/VibrationControlSystem/README.md

 Real-time acquisition, shared-memory streaming, FITS logging, and analysis tools for characterizing mechanical vibrations at the Subaru Telescope and supporting future vibration correction in SCExAO.

-> **Project status:** Active research prototype.
-This README describes the synchronized publisher implementation currently developed on `semaphore_separate_portaudio_callback`.
-Remove this note after the branch is merged into `main`.

 ## Overview

 Mechanical vibrations from the telescope drive system, encoders, wind loading, and other mechanisms can degrade high-angular-resolution observations.
 This project measures those vibrations with accelerometers, publishes synchronized acceleration samples to a `milk`/ImageStreamIO shared-memory stream, records the stream as FITS cubes, and provides tools for continuity and power spectral density analysis.